 Most treadmills provide you feedback about your workout, including approximate calories burned, speed, elapsed time and distance covered.
 Consumers are often leery of the accuracy of this information.
-The calorie and fat burning data may be inaccurate, since the treadmill does not have enough information about the user.
-However, distance information is one of the more accurate data pieces on a treadmill.

 Video of the Day